fgsalomao/Python---Use-of-Pandas/README.md

 Include the following metrics in the table:

-!!!Average math score
+:double_exclamation_mark: Average math score

-!!!Average reading score
+:double_exclamation_mark: Average reading score

-!!!% passing math (the percentage of students who passed math)
+:double_exclamation_mark: % passing math (the percentage of students who passed math)

-!!!% passing reading (the percentage of students who passed reading)
+:double_exclamation_mark: % passing reading (the percentage of students who passed reading)

-!!!% overall passing (the percentage of students who passed math AND reading)
+:double_exclamation_mark: % overall passing (the percentage of students who passed math AND reading)

 ## Scores by School Size :bar_chart:
 Use the following code to bin the per_school_summary.